jayesh-07/pythonpackage-intelliprocess-DS-5010/README.md

-# pythonpackage-intelliprocess-DS-5010
+# Python Package intelliprocess,DS-5010
-A python package for data preprocessing madae as a project for the course DS 5010
+A python package for data preprocessing made as a project for the course DS 5010